kurapica/IGAS/Loop/README.md

 * Any root namespace can be accessed directly in the private environment, so we can access the **System** and **Windows** directly.
 * When import a namespace, any namespace in it can be accessed directly in the private environment.

-Since it's a private environment, so, why **print** and other global vars can be accessed in the environment.
+Since it's a private environment, so, why **print** and other global variables can be accessed in the environment.
 As a simple example, the things works like :

 	local base = getfenv( 1 )

 	env = setmetatable ( {}, { __index = function (self, key)
 		local value = base[ key ]

-		if value ~=  nil and type(key) == "string" and ( key == "_G" or not key:match("^_")) then
+		if value ~=  nil then
 			rawset(self, key, value)
 		end

 		return value
 	end })

-When access anything not defined in the private environment, the **__index** would try to get the value from its base environment ( normally _G ), and if the value is not nil, and the key is a string not started with "_" or the key is "_G", the value would be stored in the private environment.
+When access anything not defined in the private environment, the **__index** would try to get the value from its base environment ( normally _G ), and if the value is not nil, the value would be stored in the private environment.

-Why the key can't be started with "_", its because sometimes we need a global vars that used to stored datas between different version class (interface .etc), like :

-	class "A"
-		_Names = _Names or {}
-	endclass "A"

-But if there is a **_Names** that defined in the _G, the value'll be used and it's not what we wanted.

-And when using the class/interface in the program, as the time passed, all vars that needed from the outside will be stored into the private environment, and since then the private environment will be steady, so no need to call the **__index** again and again, it's useful to reduce the cpu cost.
+When using the class/interface in the program, as the time passed, all variables that needed from the outside will be stored into the private environment, and since then the private environment will be steady, so no need to call the **__index** again and again, it's useful to reduce the cpu cost.

 System.Module